tango-controls-hdbpp/hdbpp-cm/README.md

 Ensure the development version of the dependencies are installed.
 These are as follows:

-* HDB++ library libhdbpp
+* HDB++ library libhdbpp.
-* Tango Controls 9.2.5a - either via debian package or source install.
+* Tango Controls 9 or higher.
-* omniORB release 4 - libomniorb4 and libomnithread
+* omniORB release 4 - libomniorb4 and libomnithread.
-* libzmq - libzmq3-dev or libzmq5-dev
+* libzmq - libzmq3-dev or libzmq5-dev.

 ### Build Flags